ravindrajob/InfraAtHome/README.md

 ## Why use a scripts to start all Docker-compose ?

 ## Why use latest and not a specific version ?
+The tag latest is used by default in my examples.
+In my "production" i use a specific version.
+I use latest in my DEV environment.

 ## Why use Gitea and not GitHub ?
+Because is "Self-hosted"